 Our Hounds are specially trained Assistance Dogs.

-Hounds for Heroes was founded by Allan Parton.
+Hounds for Heroes was founded by Allen Parton.
 Allen received serious head injuries whilst serving in the Royal Navy and any meaningful recovery appeared remote until he was befriended by a special dog by the name of Endal.

 The partnership that formed between Allen and Endal saw Allen make a quite remarkable recovery.
 Endal was voted ‘Dog of the Millennium’ and was awarded the PDSA Dickin Medal for bravery.